 A catastrophic megaflood separated Britain from France hundreds of thousands of years ago, changing the course of British history

-The study has revealed spectacular images of a huge valley tens of kilometres wide and up to 50 metres deep carved into chalk bedrock on the floor of the English Channel (Fig.1).
+Our work revealed spectacular images of a huge valley tens of kilometres wide and up to 50 metres deep carved into bedrock on the floor of the English Channel (Fig.1).
 The carving of this feature around 450,000 years ago resulted in the geographical separation of Britain from continental Europe.

 UK Hydrographic Office (UKHO) and the Maritime Coastguard Agency (MCA)